phalcon-orphanage/docs/en/reference/controllers.rst

     }

-If using Phalcon as full-stack framework, you can read the services provided :doc:`by default <di>` in the framework.
+If you're using Phalcon as a full-stack framework, you can read the services provided :doc:`by default <di>` in the framework.

 Request and Response
 --------------------